MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/update-deployed-via-configuration-manager-fails-install.md

 - vstest.console
 - Visual Studio Standard Collector Service 150 (VSStandardCollectorService150)

-If one or more of these processes are running on the machine, the update won't be installed.
+If one or more of these processes are running on your machine, the update won't be installed.

 ## Resolution

 To resolve the issue, follow these steps:

-1. Close all Visual Studio-related processes running on the machine.
+1. Close all Visual Studio-related processes running on your machine.
 1. Reboot the machine to ensure a clean state.
 1. Install the Visual Studio update again.